-Our high schools are well prepared to support students with disability and additional learning and support needs in regular classes.
+Our high schools are well prepared to support students with disability and additional learning and support needs in mainstream classes.

-Every regular school has a learning and support resource package that gives the school a specialist learning and support teacher who works directly in the school to support students and their teachers.
-Learning and support flexible funding in regular schools provides immediate support when required.
+Every mainstream school has a learning and support resource package (also known as low level adjustment for disability) that gives the school a specialist learning and support teacher who works directly in the school to support students and their teachers.
+Learning and Support flexible funding in mainstream schools provides immediate support when required.

 This means many students can be supported without a confirmation of disability or the need for a formal application process or other paperwork outside the school.

 Targeted or additional specialist support, however, does require a separate application process.

 Classroom teachers provide adjustments for students individual education needs and are supported by: